leeandrew1212/Auzure-Kibana/README.md

 This ELK server is configured to monitor Web-1 (10.0.0.5) and Web-2 (10.0.0.6).
 We have installed the following Beats on these machines; Filebeat, and Metricbeat.

-### These Beats allow us to collect the following information from each machine.
+### These Beats allow us to collect the following information from each machine:

 #### Filebeat

 Filebeat collects a variety of information such as logs, the amount of clicks, and host changes.
-A breif pictiured display can be seen below.
+A brief pictured display can be seen below.

 <img width="960" alt="Filebeat Dashboard" src="https://user-images.githubusercontent.com/102629156/161424179-6a716a56-29df-4856-ae8a-d3732402e3a6.png">